priscilla-e/AuthSuite/cookie/README.md

 In a traditional cookie-based session authentication strategy, the server maintains the session state and issues a session ID to the client, which is stored in a cookie.
 The client sends this cookie with each request to authenticate themselves.
 The server verifies the session ID and identifies the user.

-This Flask application demonstrates how to handle user authentication using sessions, Flask-Login, and SQLite.
-The server side is responsible for user registration, login, session management, and authentication.
-This guide focuses on the server-side implementation and how it deals with authentication.

      +-------------+                                +-------------+
      |             | 1.
 POST /login                 |             |
      |    Client   |------------------------------->|   Server    |